 Key features:

-- Four specialist agents working in parallel: a Research Agent (trends, hooks, hashtags), a Brand Agent (auto-extracts voice, tone, audience from your website and past posts), a Media Analysis Agent (writes around the actual creative), and a Social Media Agent (cross-channel publishing, scheduling, analytics)
+- Specialized agents working in parallel: a Research Agent (trends, hooks, hashtags), a Brand Agent (auto-extracts voice, tone, audience from your website and past posts), a Media Analysis Agent (reads the actual creative), a Creative Agent (writes the captions, hooks, and hashtags around that creative and produces the visual), and a Posting Agent (cross-channel publishing and scheduling)

-- Multi-brand identity management with per-brand voice, audience, and approval workflows
+- Multi-brand identity management with per-brand voice, audience, and content rules

 - Unified content calendar with Day, Week, and Month views, color-coded per channel